Finance and operating leases in the Chinese market – key differences

 We have recently seen some discussions around the adoption of something of a "hybrid" structure in a default scenario, with the leasing house seeking to retain title in the vessel as well as seeking to recover all or a significant portion of outstanding hire right through until the end of the charter period.
 However, notwithstanding that this might possibly be commercially agreed between the parties in the heat of negotiation, it is questionable to what extent this may be enforceable, as under English law, such an arrangement would likely be regarded as a penalty and therefore be ultimately unenforceable.
-The fall-back position, would then be as described above for
+The fall-back position, would then be as described above for operating leases.

 Finance leases traditionally ran for a period equivalent to the expected economic life of the vessel.
 Chinese finance leases however are typically for a shorter term with anywhere between 7-12 years being most common.